-In keeping with our tradition, we’re going to take off the last few weeks of the year to spend with family and friends, so look for the next email issue of TidBITS on 8 January 2018.
-Thanks for your attention in 2017, and here’s looking forward to the major Internet infrastructure changes for TidBITS in 2018!
+In keeping with our tradition, we’re going to take a few weeks off to spend with family and friends over the holidays.
+You can expect the next email issue of TidBITS on 9 January 2023.
+Thanks for reading TidBITS, and we hope our articles enriched your year!